sodascience/kansenkaart_preprocessing/README.md

 - Run `renv::restore()` to install the right versions of all dependencies

 ## Cohort creation/ usage
-The cohort datasets are created using the file `create_cohort_data.R`.
+The cohort data sets are created using the file `create_cohort_data.R`.
 At the top of this file, change the desired input configuration to one of the following:
 - `config/main.yml`
 - `config/perinatal.yml`
 - `config/high_school.yml`
 - `config/elementary_school.yml`

-After this change, run the entire file to create the cohort dataset in the scratch folder!
+After this change, run the entire file to create the cohort data set in the scratch folder!

-The cohort dataset for the child mortality cohort is created using the file ‘create_cohort_data_mortality.R’, which already contains the desired input configuration `config/child_mortality.yml`.
-After running the entire file, the created cohort dataset can be found in the scratch folder.
+The cohort data set for the child mortality cohort is created using the file ‘create_cohort_data_mortality.R’, which already contains the desired input configuration `config/child_mortality.yml`.
+After running the entire file, the created cohort data set can be found in the scratch folder.

 # Details